 5. Minolta MD Rokkor-X 1:1.7 55mm Lens

 The last lens we want to talk about is the Minolta MD Rokkor-X 1:1.7 55mm lens.
-Build of this lens is phenomenal; in fact, the build of the lens is better than a lot of recent lenses that would easily cost you over a grand.
+The build of this lens is phenomenal; in fact, the build of the lens is better than a lot of recent models that would easily cost you over a grand.

 It is a small and lightweight lens that is also extremely well composed and stable.
 The focus throw of the lens is perfect for portraits along with landscape images.

-What we aren’t fond of is the limited aperture setting of the lens.
+What we aren’t fond of this Minolta MC ROKKOR X model is the limited aperture setting of the lens.
 Instead of giving a wide range of settings, the aperture takes a big jump; for example, it goes from f/1.7 to f/2.8, which ultimately reduces your control and possibilities.

 Amazingly there is barely any barrel distortion caused by the lens.
 Moreover, there is significantly less vignette even when compared with other better and more expensive lenses.